kunalzambare972/spherical_bot/README.md

 git clone https://github.com/kunalzambare972/sp-bot.git

 ```
-3. Authenticate
+3. Authenticate<br/>
-   When prompted for a username, enter your GitHub username.
+   i.When prompted for a username, enter your GitHub username.<br/>
-   When prompted for a username, enter your GitHub username.
+   ii.When prompted for a username, enter your GitHub username.<br/>

 4. Enter the Repository Directory